franciscoreinaponce/ConsumerIoT/README.md

 # Technical Test using Spring Boot 2.5 and JUnit 5 compiling with Java 8

+** The project right nows is being refactoring, so some tests are pending to be fixed **

 ## How to install / run the app

 ### Install the necessary applications